AaronMbuzi/Random-Grouping-System/README.md

 - [ ] Add the ability to save and export results.
 - [ ] Implement a more advanced user interface.
 - [ ] Add validation for input fields.
+- [ ] Exporting the Randomized Output as Text/Word/Excel Document.